 Choose a peaceful divorce or custody process.

-The divorce, separation, and custody process can be one of the most stressful events adults and children will experience in their lifetime.
-Why suffer from unnecessary divorce stress when you have a choice of which path to take.
+Family law matters can be some of the most stressful events adults and children will experience in their lifetime.
+Why suffer from unnecessary stress when you have a choice of which path to take.
 There is a better way!
-Reach out today for a confidential consultation: https://clementmediation.com/schedule-a-consultation/
+Reach out today for a confidential consultation: www.clementmediation.com